Quimbanda: Relationship with Umbanda

+Beliefs

+Quimbanda is a spirit-mediumship religion.
+Its rituals focus on spirit mediums "incorporating", or being possessed by, various ancestral spirits.
+In distinction from Umbanda, it focuses on interactions with "spirits of the street", namely exus and pombagiras but also, since the 1970s, ciganos.

 Exus

 In Quimbanda the male spirits are known as Exus, they are considered very powerful spirits.
 Note that they are not the same as the Eshu/ Elegua of Lukumi Elegua/ Santeria; as Quimbanda has evolved as a religion, it has created a category of spirits collectively called Exus, whose name was borrowed from the deity Exu.
 Exus refers to the phalanx of spirits.
 Religious professor Kelly E. Hayes outlines the purposes of Exu spirits: